 The identifier in a goto statement shall name a label located somewhere in the enclosing function body.
-A goto statement shall not jump from outside the scope of an identifier having a variably modified type to inside the scope of that identifier, or into or out of the scope of a lambda expression.
+A goto statement shall not jump from outside the scope of an identifier having a variably modified type to inside the scope of that identifier.247)

 - A goto statement causes an unconditional jump to the statement prefixed by the named label in the enclosing function. - 3 EXAMPLE 1 It is sometimes convenient to jump into the middle of a complicated set of statements.
-The following outline
+The following outline presents one possible approach to a problem based on these three assumptions:

-&lt;sup>243)Thus, the init statement specifies initialization for the loop, possibly declaring one or more variables for use in the loop; the controlling expression specifies an evaluation made before each iteration, such that execution of the loop continues until the expression yields false; and the iteration expression specifies an operation (such as incrementing) that is performed after each iteration.
+244)Thus, the init statement specifies initialization for the loop, possibly declaring one or more variables for use in the loop; the controlling expression specifies an evaluation made before each iteration, such that execution of the loop continues until the expression yields false; and the iteration expression specifies an operation (such as incrementing) that is performed after each iteration.

-&lt;sup>244)As the syntax implies, both, the init statement and the iteration expression can also essentially be empty.
+245)As the syntax implies, both, the init statement and the iteration expression can also essentially be empty.
 Effectively, a for statement of the form "for(;;) loop-body" performs an non-terminating loop.

-&lt;sup>245)Thus jump statements other than return may not jump between different functions or cross the boundaries of a lambda expression, that is, they may not jump into or out of the function body of a lambda.
+246)Thus jump statements other than return may not jump between different functions or cross the boundaries of a lambda expression, that is, they may not jump into or out of the function body of a lambda.
 Other features such as signals (7.14) and long jumps (7.13) may delegate control to points of the program that do not fall under these constraints.